operable/cog-api-client/README.md

 Run only tests with: `mix test`

+ExVcr tests are executed against a local installation of Cog using user "admin" with the password set to "password".
+When making a change to the API, you can record new cassettes by deleting the files you wish to regenerate and run the tests.
+Be sure to bootstrap a clean instance of Cog when doing so.

 ## Static Analysis

 Run `mix dialyzer` to run analysis.
 If your dependencies or your elixir version